Men are from Mars, Women are from Venus. We’ve heard that kind of language for ages.

 5. The worst thing you can do to get us to calm down is to tell us to relax.
 In fact, there’s probably no other word that could get us more riled up!
 What is it about the word relax that drives us so looney?
 Not sure, but most women I talk to feel the exact same way.
 Whether it’s “relax” or some other hot button word- remember to always handle us with care.

 6. We want to be your partner – not your mother.
 Women have the unhealthy tendency of taking care of the men in their lives – and then resenting them.
 The truth is, we were made to nurture, but in marriage and in healthy relationships, that nurturing needs to be played out in the context of a give-and-take relationship.
 We want to serve, yet we also need to be served.
 We want to give, but we also need to feel that we’re receiving.
 We want to be able to take care of our man, but just as much, we want to feel that he’s taking good care of us.

 7. We think a man’s most attractive quality- is his heart.
 No matter what other messages this world may feed you- don’t ever lose sight of this most important thing.
 Your faith, purity, character, honesty and integrity are more meaningful to any good woman than all else you could offer her.
 Our culture might make you feel like good guys come out last – but it’s those good guys that we women want to spend the rest of our lives with.
 (See What Women REALLY Want in a Man).

-It’s true that men and women can often see life in different ways, but the beauty of different perspectives, is that they lend themselves to us doing life together.
+It’s true that men and women can often see life differently, but the beauty of different perspectives is that they lend themselves to us doing life together.
 Here’s to God’s creativity, a creativity that is seen through our genders, in our personalities, and among all of our relationships.

 Stay tuned for the next post to find out What Women Need to Know About Men!
 What are some things about women you think men should know?